Transfer operators and dimension of bad sets for non-uniform Fuchsian lattices: Some basic facts on spectra and projectors

 We have $\rho(L)\leq\|L\|$.
 The spectrum $\spectrum(L)$ of a bounded linear operator $L$ is always a compact subset of $\CC$.
 The resolvent set $\cR(L)$ is thus open and we have the \emph{resolvent map}

 where $\cL(B,B)$ denotes the space of bounded linear maps from $B$ to $B$.
 For $z\in\cR(L)$ the bounded linear operator $R(L,z):B\to B$ is called the resolvent of $L$.
-The resolvent map is holomorphic, meaning that for any $z\in\cR(L)$ and any $h\in\CC$ small enough we have
+The resolvent map is holomorphic (in the terminology of \cite{Kato}, page 37), meaning that for any $z\in\cR(L)$ and any $h\in\CC$ small enough we have

 This follows from the \emph{first resolvent equation}: for any $ z,z'\in\cR(L) $ we have